Mental Health Service: Frequently Asked Questions

 Usually, we will advise you to see one therapist at a time.
 However, there are special circumstances in which we may make an exception.
 Please speak with your MHS clinician if you have concerns about this.

-What if I feel that I am not a good match or I'm not comfortable with my counselor?
+What if I feel that I am not a good match or I'm not comfortable with my clinician?

-Please talk with your counselor about your discomfort and what isn't working for you.
-If you don't feel comfortable appproaching the counselor directly, let the receptionist know that you'd like to make a first appointment with a different therapist.
+Please talk with your clinician about your discomfort and what isn't working for you.
+If you don't feel comfortable appproaching the clinician directly, let the receptionist know that you'd like to make a first appointment with a different therapist.

 I'm a parent of a student and suspect that my daughter or son could benefit from professional help and support.
 What do I do?